 To change the QuickBooks details, you will need to resync the item by clicking the Update QB Item from iPoint Item button.

-To update an iPoint field to match what is in QuickBooks, click the orange arrow for the field you want to update.
+To update an iPoint field to match QuickBooks, click the orange arrow for the field you want to update.

 The Convert QB Item to Non-Inventory button at the bottom of the screen will perform an eight-step process in QuickBooks to change the item from inventory to non-inventory.
 If you would rather do this process manually, Click here to see the steps.